Person enters credit card information on laptop.

 Some in-person credit card transactions, like paying for gas at the pump, may require ZIP code verification.
 ZIP code verification for credit card purchases can help confirm that the cardmember is making the purchase and prevent fraudulent activity.

 If someone else accesses your credit card (or even just card details) and your ZIP code, they could make unauthorized purchases with your card.
-According to the Federal Deposit Insurance Corporation, reviewing credit card statements regularly is a useful way to ensure that you’ve authorized the transactions and that there aren’t any suspicious charges.
+If you review your credit card statements each month, it’s a good way to ensure that you’ve authorized each transaction and that there aren’t any suspicious charges.

 Did you know?